 The exercises your physiotherapist gives you are an important part of your recovery as they help you get the most out of your new hip!
-It's essential you continue doing them as you were instructed by your physiotherapist as often as they prescribed.
+Therefore, you must continue doing them as you were instructed by your physiotherapist as often as prescribed.
 Doing these as recommended helps heal the muscles around your new hip and will help you gain a full range of motion sooner than later.

 4-10 Days After Surgery

-Now that you’re home, it’s important to make sure that your incision is kept clean, so it can heal quickly and well.
+Now that you’re home, it’s important to make sure that your incision is kept clean so that it can heal quickly and well.

 It's also crucial you thoroughly dry it right after by gently patting the area with a clean towel.
 Avoid rubbing the area with the towel (not only would this likely hurt a fair bit, but it will also increase your risk of infection).

-Also, don’t forget to continue doing your exercises from the physiotherapist!
-We want to make sure you have full and safe use of your hip!
+Also, don’t forget to continue doing the exercises the physiotherapist recommended.
+We want to make sure you have full and safe use of your hip.

 10-14 Days After Surgery

-All surgeries like these need stitches to help the incision heal - in many cases, the stitches will dissolve after a period of time (cool, right!?).
+All surgeries like these need stitches to help the incision heal - in many cases, the stitches will dissolve after a period of time.
 But sometimes dissolvable stitches won’t be used, in which case you’ll need another trip back to the hospital to have your stitches removed.

-By this point, your pain levels will have reduced and you should have some range of movement in your new hip.
-You won’t be back to working normally, but this is a chance to show off your progress!
+Your pain levels will have reduced by this point, and you should have some range of movement in your new hip.
+Of course, you won’t be back to working normally, but this is a chance to show off your progress.

 As always, your PCA will be in touch to check in on you throughout this period to make sure you’re feeling supported.
 Your PCA will also arrange your follow-up appointments with the surgeon if you haven’t already done so.